MDU-C2/MicroTomography/README.md

 Here is for the GUI for the system.
 The red point represent the position of laser.

-## Focus on robot arm now.
-THe GUI is not going to update even it has a bug.

 2023-10-20
 Update the design diagram
 relocate the files and update some code